 - disease levels post-COVID

-- the operational pressures faced by NHS and social care
+- the operational pressures faced by the NHS and social care

 For example, frontline services always experience challenges over winter as the demand for services increases significantly with the onset of cold weather and influenza.
 Typically, attention is focused on Accident and Emergency services, or discharge from hospital into social care or the community; however the impact of compound pressures is felt across the entire health and social care system and is not just seasonal.